Find Affordable College Courses

 The average amount in student loans that health and medical administrative services majors at Ridgewater College take out is $26,641.

 Northland Community and Technical College did quite well in this year’s ranking of the best schools for health and medical administrative services students.
 It came in at #10 on the list.
-Northland Community and Technical College is a small public school located in the remote town of Thief River Falls.
+Northland Community and Technical College is a small public school located in the town of Thief River Falls.

 Full Health & Medical Administrative Services at Northland Community and Technical College Report